WickyLim/MovieVotingCoreSQL/README.md

 ## Setup project to deploy to Docker
-1. Right click project on Solution Explorer > Add > Add Docker Support
+1. Create a `Dockerfile` on your project's root directory or, Right click project on Solution Explorer > Add > Add Docker Support

-2. Change `Dockerfile` to (replace `ProjectName` to your own project name)
+2. Change `Dockerfile` to
 ```shell
 FROM microsoft/aspnetcore-build:lts
 COPY . /app